jvkassi/getDirs/README.md

 **options**: Object

---*noHidden*: Boolean .Whether to list hidden directories , ie those that start with '.'.
-Default : false , hidden folders will be shown
+--*noHidden*: **false** Boolean.Whether to list hidden directories , ie those that start with '.'.

---*includeFiles*:Boolean.Whether to add file listing to the returned object.
-Default false.
+--*includeFiles*: **false** Boolean.Whether to add file listing to the returned object.

---*includeFileStats*:Boolean.Whether to include file Stat objects.
-Default false
+--*includeFileStats*: **false** Boolean.Whether to include file Stat objects.

 --*filter* : function.
 A function that adheres to the format(dirname).Return false if you do not desire the file passed to you

+The following must **only** be overwritten if using a projection mapping or if the actual output is irrelevant as they will overwrite the existing newFile and newFolder functions which add to the returned accumulated object that you recieve

 --*newFile*: function to execute on encountering a file in the filepath when includeFiles is true . function(parent,filename,absolutefilepath,stats)